Chili, New York

 Chili (/ˈtʃaɪlaɪ/ CHY-ly) is a town in Monroe County, New York, United States.
 The population was 29,123 at the 2020 census.
-It is a suburb of the city of Rochester.

-The Town of Chili was established in 1822 from part of the Town of Riga.
+It is a suburb of the city of Rochester, established in 1822 from part of the town of Riga.
 North Chili was a stop on the Underground Railroad.
 Black Creek Park is one of many parks in Chili where visitors can make use of nature trails that run along the creek.

 History

-The Chili area was once the hunting ground of the Seneca Indians.
-The first white settler was Captain Joseph Morgan who purchased land from Peter Sheffer of neighboring Wheatland.
+The Chili area was once the hunting ground of the Seneca people.
+The first white settler was Captain Joseph Morgan, who purchased land from Peter Sheffer of neighboring Wheatland.

-The area of Chili became part of the newly formed Northampton.
-With the formation of Monroe County the area became part of the Town of Riga before splitting off into its own Town of Chili on February 22, 1822.
+The area of Chili became part of the newly formed town of Northampton.
+With the formation of Monroe County the area became part of the town of Riga before splitting off into its own Town of Chili on February 22, 1822.

-Chili was named after the country of Chile which was striving for independence at the time.
-Some suggest that the town was named after the Chiliasts religion embraced by some of the early settlers of South Chili.
-This is still controversial as there is no evidence to either side.
+Chili's etymology is disputed.
+Two popular theories are that it was named after the country of Chile, which was striving for independence at the time, or after the Chiliast faith embraced by some of the early settlers of South Chili.

-The local government includes Town Supervisor David Dunning (R) First Elected 2007; and Town Council Mark Decory (R); James Valerio (R); Michael S. Slattery (R); and Mary C. Sperr (R).
-The appointed Deputy Town Supervisor is Michael S. Slattery.
 The Chili Mills Conservation Area was listed on the National Register of Historic Places in 1975.

 Geography

+Chili is in southwestern Monroe County and is bordered at its northeastern corner by the city of Rochester.
+The town is bordered to the north by the towns of Gates and Ogden, to the west by the town of Riga, to the east by the town of Henrietta, and to the south by the town of Wheatland.
+Downtown Rochester is 7 mi northeast of the hamlet of Chili Center.